Posted By Claire on September 5, 2011

 Like many old houses with a colourful history, Hampton Court Palace is said to be the home of a collection of ghosts:-

 - Catherine Howard – It is the ghost of Catherine Howard, Henry VIII’s fifth wife, which gives “The Haunted Gallery” its name.
-Apparently, when Catherine was charged with adultery in 1541 at the palace, she broke free from the guards and attempted to run into the chapel to find Henry.
+According to legend (and not history!), when Catherine was charged with adultery in 1541 at the palace, she broke free from the guards and attempted to run into the chapel to find Henry.
 Unfortunately, Henry would not help his queen and Catherine was beheaded at the Tower of London for adultery and treason.
 It is said that she floats around the Haunted Gallery with a look of despair and making an awful shrieking sound!

 - Jane Seymour – Jane is said to haunt Clock Court and is seen carrying a lighted taper.